dchwebb/Oscar/Oscar_Build_Guide.md

 - [Panel and Daughterboard Gerbers](Hardware_v3/Gerbers)
 - [Component PCB gerbers and production files](Hardware_v3/jlcpcb/production_files)

-If using JLC to assemble the surface mount components select the 'Assemble bottom side' option.
+If using JLC to assemble the surface-mount components select the 'Assemble bottom side' option.
 Note that 2 assembled boards is the minimum that can be selected.

-JLC support two types of component: 'Basic' and 'Extended'.
-If you are happy hand-soldering surface mount components you can exclude some or all of the extended parts to reduce costs (each extended part has a surcharge of $3).

 It is recommended to use the 'Lead free HASL' process on the panel to avoid the risk of touching a lead metal finish when operating the module (though it adds $1.20 to the cost).
 Select 'Black' as PCB colour.